W Idioms

 - one's point of view

-I don't understand where the man was coming from when he began to complain about the noise.
+I do not understand where the man is coming from when he begins to complain about the noise.

 whet someone's appetite

-- interest someone in something and make them want to have or know more about it
+- to interest someone in something and make them want to have or know more about it

-The presentation by the mountain climber began to whet my appetite for more outdoors activities.
+The presentation by the mountain climber whet my appetite for more outdoor activities.

 while away the time